-Here are some stats from SessionCam to give you an idea of what other marketers are doing about CRO:
+Here’s some stats pulled from an infographic by Conversioner to give you an idea what other marketers are doing about CRO:

 Analytics, User Behaviour & Competitive Intelligence

-Here are some stats that highlight the importance and benefits of user behaviour and competitive intelligence.
+I’ve included some stats below to highlight the importance and benefits of user behaviour and competitive intelligence.

 Online user behaviour stats sourced from Hubspot and ROI Research:

-- Large corporations spend >$2 million a year hiring firms or staffing internal departments to track and analyse their competitors.
+- Large corps. spend >$2 million a year hiring firms or staffing internal departments to track & analyse their competitors

-- Of these 70%, 94% agree they have benefited from competitive intelligence.
+- Of these 70%, 94% agree they have benefitted from competitive intelligence.

 Mobile and Tablet Apps